 What is a Web Shell?

-A web shell is simply a malicious software used to access a system remotely without authorization.
-Web shells are a major threat because they’re hard to detect while allowing hackers admin access to do whatever they please:
+A web shell is malicious software used to access a system remotely without authorization.
+Web shells are a major threat because they’re hard to detect while allowing hackers administrative access to do whatever they please, such as:

 - Website defacement attacks